OpenTTD/OpenTTD/README.md

 To recompile the extra graphics needed to play with the original Transport Tycoon Deluxe graphics you need GRFCodec (which includes NFORenum) as well.
-GRFCodec can be found at: [http://www.openttd.org/download-grfcodec](http://www.openttd.org/download-grfcodec) The compilation of these extra graphics does generally not happen, unless you remove the graphics file using '`make maintainer-clean`'.
+GRFCodec can be found at https://www.openttd.org/download-grfcodec.
+The compilation of these extra graphics does generally not happen, unless you remove the graphics file using '`make maintainer-clean`'.